 My experience confirms that many organizations are stuck in a Training Paradigm – where tradition promises that training will drive performance.
 Unfortunately, that is a myth –Training alone only drives potential.

 Valid evidence of sustained workforce capability only manifests post-training at the Point-of-Work.
 Disruptive thinking?
 You bet!
 Change that promotes radical cultural re-think and operational integration and adoption of a Performance Paradigm represents the solution, and that is what I bring to the table.

 Strong business acumen enables addressing performance challenges with operational stakeholders as a trusted advisor who speaks fluently in relevant terms of key performance indicators that address tangible evidence of business impact specific to their scope of work.

-Recently RiFed from Xerox Global Learning Services and seeking a new opportunity.
+Recently RiFed from Xerox Global Learning Services as a Performance Strategist and seeking a new opportunity.

 – Performance Consulting